Almond Flour Blueberry Muffins

 • For bakery-style muffins, fill the muffin cups to the top with the batter and then sprinkle with sugar.

-I have found that gently folding in the blueberries and placing a few on top will help keep them from sinking to the bottom of these almond flour muffins.
+• I have found that gently folding in the blueberries and placing a few on top will help keep the blueberries from sinking to the bottom.
 You can also toss them in some of the tapioca starch to help.

 overhead view of almond flour blueberry muffins.